-- Fixture aesthetics Lighting that maintains the historic integrity of the Town. - Light footprint Pools of light rather than continuous swathes of light. - Color temperature Maximum of 3000 K, or more likely 2700 K to match the appearance of the existing lights. - Light output Approximately 1600 lumens (approximately 15 W for an LED bulb). - Site specific lighting Different lighting for the streets versus the walkways both in terms of height and fixtures. - Light intrusion Any new light fixtures should have a full horizontal cut off and therefore be dark sky compliant.
-Additionally, all new fixtures should have the provision to attach shields to prevent light intrusion into nearby homes. - Bulb attachment Ideally, a light bulb that one could screw in or at least lights that are easy to maintain in general. - Smart lighting Provision for modern features as "smart lighting," such as 2 AM-6 AM light reduction and possibly motion detectors for certain areas. - Solar lighting Explore solar lighting near Woodward Park or areas in Town that have a lot of sun. - Supplemental lighting There may be areas where it is desirable to leave them dark and use personal lighting such as flashlights; flashlights are effective, efficient, relatively inexpensive, and in keeping with the historic nature of the Town.
+- Fixture aesthetics Lighting that maintains the historic integrity of the Town. - Light footprint Pools of light rather than continuous swathes of light. - Color temperature Maximum of 3000 K to match the appearance of the existing lights. - Light output Approximately 1600 lumens (approximately 15 W for an LED bulb). - Site specific lighting Different lighting for the streets versus the walkways both in terms of height and fixtures. - Light intrusion Any new light fixtures should have a full horizontal cut off and therefore be dark sky compliant.
+Additionally, all new fixtures should have the provision to attach shields to prevent light intrusion into nearby homes.

+- Bulb attachment Ideally, a light bulb that one could screw in or at least lights that are easy to maintain in general. - Smart lighting Provision for modern features as "smart lighting," such as 2 AM-6 AM light reduction and possibly motion detectors for certain areas. - Solar lighting Explore solar lighting near Woodward Park or areas in Town that have a lot of sun. - Supplemental lighting There may be areas where it is desirable to leave them dark and use personal lighting such as flashlights; flashlights are effective, efficient, relatively inexpensive, and in keeping with the historic nature of the Town.

-Most of our streetlights fixtures are currently owned by Pepco and most are on wooden poles that are also owned by Pepco.
+Most of our streetlight fixtures are currently owned by Pepco and most are on wooden poles that are also owned by Pepco.
 Pepco also provides maintenance on our streetlights and distributes our electrical power.

-During negotiations with Pepco for the 2020 agreement regarding LED bulbs, it was discovered that Pepco and its owner Exelon are were preparing a major revision to the tariff for lighting in Maryland that could have had a major impact on the town.
-Pepco representatives indicated that

-Pepco plans planned to replace all lights in its service area with modern, high intensity LED fixtures.
+During negotiations with Pepco for the 2020 agreement regarding LED bulbs, it was discovered that Pepco and its owner Exelon were preparing a major revision to the tariff for lighting in Maryland that could have had a major impact on the town.
+Pepco representatives indicated that Pepco planned to replace all lights in its service area with modern, high intensity LED fixtures.
 It was apparent that their definition of "modern" lighting would not be acceptable to the Town.

-The new tariff has not been filed, and it is anticipated that a lengthy review and approval process will be required, but the Indeed, Pepco filed a new multi-year streetlight tariff that was not advantageous to Maryland municipalities either economically or aesthetically.
+Indeed, Pepco filed a new multi-year streetlight tariff that was not advantageous to Maryland municipalities either economically or aesthetically.
 Members from the Town of Washington Grove (TWG), along with other Maryland municipalities, testified to the Maryland Public Service Commission (MDPSC) with our concerns.
 This advocacy helped the MDPSC decide to reject Pepco's Streetlight program in part because it was so unfavorable to consumers.